 Much like the other devices I have chosen, this is easy to use and reliable.
 The monitor is operated using just one button and the screen is especially good.

-Mibest clearly understand that being able to see the results clearly is just as important as them being accurate in the first place.
+Mibest clearly understands that being able to see the results clearly is just as important as them being accurate in the first place.

 Here the user has access to 4 display modes with 10 levels of adjustable brightness.
 The Sp02 readings also display in 4 directions.